yawaramin/scala-modules/README.md

 This is one of the elegant things about ML-style modules.
 Each module contains all definitions and _types_ it needs to operate, in a single bundle.
-Traditionally, the module's primary type is just called `T`, so `IntStrFn.T` has the sense that it's the `IntStFn` module's primary type.
+Traditionally, the module's primary type is just called `T`, so `IntStrFn.T` has the sense that it's the `IntStrFn` module's primary type.

 This type alias that you get from the module, known as an opaque type,